Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Cluster Infall Regions

 \section{Cluster Infall Regions}

 We use the theory of secondary infall \citep{Fillmore84,Bertschinger85,White92} to estimate (1) the masses that our clusters are expected to accrete by $z=0$ ($M_{\rm infall}$) and (2) the projected radii at the cluster redshifts that encloses $M_{\rm infall}$ ($R_{\rm infall}$).
 Using the latter with the LDP data, we calculate the number of galaxies in the infall region ($N_{\rm infall}$).
-In \S\ref{sec:models}, we calculate the expected evolution of the clusters in terms of mass and compare to semi-analytic models.
-In \S\ref{sec:n_infall}, we focus on the dependence of $N_{\rm infall}$ with cluster velocity dispersion and quantify its scatter.
-In \S\ref{sec:cmd}, we examine the quiescent fraction of galaxies in different environments, using the red-sequence galaxy fraction as a proxy, and quantify the amount of clustering in the infall regions.
+In \S\ref{sec:models}, we calculate the expected evolution of the clusters in terms of mass and compare to semianalytic models.
+In \S\ref{sec:n_infall}, we focus on the dependence of $N_{\rm infall}$ on cluster velocity dispersion and quantify its scatter.
+In \S\ref{sec:cmd}, we examine the quiescent fraction of galaxies in different environments, using the red sequence galaxy fraction as a proxy, and quantify the amount of clustering in the infall regions.